judyhnh/next-js-e-commerce-store/README.md

 - Run the migrations with `yarn migrate up`
 - Start the server by running `yarn dev`

+## Deploy on Fly.io
+- Sign up on Fly.io
+- On the Fly.io Tokens page, generate a new Fly.io access token named GitHub Actions Deploy Token and copy it from the text box that appears - it will only be shown once
+- In your GitHub repo under Settings → Secrets → Actions, click the New repository secret button at the top right of the page and create a new token with the name FLY_API_TOKEN and the token you copied as the secret
+- On the command line, log in to Fly.io using the following command and enter your credentials in the browser window that appears: flyctl auth login
+- Create an app, specifying the name using only lowercase letters and dashes: flyctl apps create --name <app name>
+- Create the Fly.io config files as demonstrated in the lecture (also available in the Next.js example repo)
+- Change your database/connect.ts as in the lecture: only run config() from dotenv-safe if the FLY_IO environment variable is not set
+- Change your next.config.js as in the lecture: disable linting and type checking on build, since we do this earlier in the GitHub Actions deploy process
+- Add database credentials using Fly.io secrets (the credentials will be randomly generated for security):

 ![goD screenshot](public/screenshot1.png)
 ![goD screenshot](public/screenshot2.png)